TASK-no/TaskSVVdcDB/README.md

 ## To-Do List

 - main branch has stashes locally: clarify this
-- fix error in data preview in the last tab due to overcomplicated nesting of functions that retrieve the data set to output (C Memory dump errror is no memory issue but rather R’s failure to deeply nest function calls and/or a wrong self-recursion in the code)
 - docs for data sets
 - fix login layer
 - fix logistic regressions (maybe) and add computations of probabilities from odds and this insigight to the app
-- ROC analysis needs a fix whenever data sets are taken from two different years
+- ROC analysis needs a fix whenever data sets are taken from a lot of different years or the regression is badly specified
 - translation between english and norsk; use the google cloud version from Appsilon
 - Questions for Vegard: